 Measurement and Data Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
 Cluster: Measure and estimate lengths in standard unit.

 Standards Clarifications KY.2.MD.1 Measure the length of an object by selecting and using Students are exposed to different situations where they choose the appropriate tools such as rulers, yardsticks, meter sticks and measuring appropriate tool(s) to measure. tapes.
-MP.5, MP.6 Coherence KY.1.MD.2→KY.2.MD.1→KY.3.MD.5 KY.2.MD.2 Measure the length of an object twice, using length units of Students measure an object using two different units and describe how the different lengths for the two measurements; describe how the two kine two measurements relate to the size of the unit chosen.
-(Students m measurements relate to the size of the unit chosen. a door in inches and then in feet.
-Students relate the size and amc MP.3, MP.5 each unit to discover more inches than feet are needed to measure door.)
-Coherence KY.1.MD.2→KY.2.
-KY.2.MD.3 Estimate lengths using units of inches, feet, yards, Students understand estimates are not exact answers or unreasonable centimeters and meters. guesses.
-Estimates are based on prior knowledge and the ability to re- MP.2, MP.6 about the appropriateness of their estimates.
+MP.5, MP.6 Coherence KY.1.MD.2→KY.2.MD.1→KY.3.MD.5 KY.2.MD.2 Measure the length of an object twice, using length units of Students measure an object using two different units and describe how the different lengths for the two measurements; describe how the two two measurements relate to the size of the unit chosen.
+(Students measure measurements relate to the size of the unit chosen. a door in inches and then in feet.
+Students relate the size and amount of MP.3, MP.5 each unit to discover more inches than feet are needed to measure the door.)
+Coherence KY.1.MD.2→KY.2.MD.2 KY.2.MD.3 Estimate lengths using units of inches, feet, yards, Students understand estimates are not exact answers or unreasonable centimeters and meters. guesses.
+Estimates are based on prior knowledge and the ability to reason MP.2, MP.6 about the appropriateness of their estimates.
 Coherence KY.1.MD.2→KY.2.MD.3 KY.2.MD.4 Measure to determine how much longer one object is than Students measure using appropriate tools and standard unit lengths to find another, expressing the length difference in terms of either a the difference between the lengths. customary or metric standard length unit.
-Coherence KY.2.MD.3→KY.2.MD.4→KY.2.MD.5 MP.5, MP.6 Attending to the Standards for Mathematical Practice Students choose appropriate units and the related tools they need in order to measure (MP.5).
+Coherence KY.2.MD.3→KY.2.MD.4→KY.2.MD.5 MP.5, MP.6

+Students choose appropriate units and the related tools they need in order to measure (MP.5).
 For example, if asked to measure the length of the hallway, students select a meter or yard as an appropriate unit and seek out a meter stick, yardstick or trundle wheel.
 In addition, students measure objects using different units within the same system, such as meters and centimeters, record the measurements in a table and notice relationships (MP.8).
 Students notice it takes more of a smaller unit.
-For example, explaining a desk measured two feet because a foot is a longer unit, but measures 24 inches because an inch is smaller unit (MP.3).
+For example, explaining a desk measured 2 feet because a foot is a longer unit, but measures

+24 inches because an inch is smaller unit (MP.3).
 Students accurately estimate lengths and use these estimates to determine if a measurement is reasonable, as well as to compare the lengths of objects (MP.2).
+The identified mathematical practices, coherence connections and clarifications are possible suggestions; however, they are not the only pathways.
+53